Look… weed should be legal to possess and use, we agree, but Tennessee is behind the curve on this issue.

 What Is A Marijuana Citation In TN?

 A marijuana citation is a ticket for Simple Possession or Casual Exchange (See TN Law) of marijuana.
 If you are issued a marijuana citation, you are charged with a Class A Misdemeanor criminal offense.
 (Source: T.C.A. § 39-17-418)

 Amount: Less than a half-ounce (14.175 grams)

 Possessing or casually exchanging any amount of weed under 14.175 grams is considered simple possession or casual exchange in Tennessee.
 This is a misdemeanor criminal offense.
 (View TN Penalties For 1st-3rd Offenses)

 The same charge applies for possession of paraphernalia citations.
 Say you are caught in possession of marijuana and possession of paraphernalia.
 You would be issued two citations.

-Receiving two citations means you are charged with 2 Class A Misdemeanors.
+Receiving two citations means you are charged with two Class A Misdemeanors.
 Whether you were issued a citation or you were arrested, the charge is the same.